At York we are proud of the impact and influence of our economics research in society and our contribution to scholarship.

 You'll develop a range of transferable skills during the course, including:

-You should have at least a 2:1 degree from a UK university, primarily in economics, or the equivalent from a non-UK university.
-While most people accepted onto the course have a first degree in economics, you may also be offered a place if you have a strong degree in mathematics, statistics, computing, engineering or the sciences and are very keen to study economics.
+You should have at least a 2:1 degree from a UK university, primarily in Economics.
+You may also be offered a place if you have a strong degree in mathematics, statistics, computing, engineering or the sciences and are very keen to study economics.

 If you do not have a strong background in economics, but have other relevant qualifications or experience, you can take a Summer Session course in Economics and Quantitative Methods.